 “I _______________ have the primary right under The District of Columbia law to make my own decisions concerning treatment that might unduly prolong the dying process.
 By this declaration, I express to my physician, family, and friends my intent.
 If I should have a terminal condition, I desire that my dying not be prolonged by administrative of death-prolonging procedures.
 If my condition is terminal and I am unable to participate in decisions regarding my medical treatment, I direct my attending physician to withhold or withdraw medical procedures that merely prolong the dying process and are not necessary to my comfort or to alleviate pain.
 It is not my intent to authorize affirmative deliberate acts or omissions to shorten my life, and rather it is only my intent to permit the natural process of dying.”

-Anyone who is competent and 18 years of age or older in The District of Columbia can make a District of Columbia living will by signing and dating a statement like that above, either typed or handwritten, before two witnesses.
-The witnesses must be at least 18 years of age and in order to avoid legal issues should not be related to the person signing the declaration, a beneficiary of his or her estate, or financially responsible for his or her medical care.
-Consider that while it is important to prepare a District of Columbia living will before any hospitalization or impending surgery you should avoid deciding the terms of your will in a short period of time.
+Anyone who is competent and 18 years of age in The District of Columbia can make a living.
+To execute this document, they must sign and date a statement like that above.
+Furthermore, they can do so in either typed or handwritten form before two witnesses.
+The witnesses must be at least 18 years of age.
+Furthermore, in order to avoid legal issues, you should not be related to the person signing the declaration.
+You can also not be beneficiary of his or her estate, or financially responsible for his or her medical care.
+It is important to prepare a District of Columbia living will before any hospitalization or impending surgery.
+However, you should avoid deciding the terms of your will in a short period of time.

 In The District of Columbia if you would like to provide health care instructions beyond the scope of a living will you may instead create a District of Columbia health care advance directive.
 A District of Columbia advance directive allows you to provide instruction regarding the degree of medical care you would like to receive in particular circumstances when you are unable to refuse treatment yourself.
 While a competent patient may refuse treatment for himself, an incompetent person may rely on a District of Columbia advance directive in order to ensure that his wishes are carried out.
 Recently, The District of Columbia courts have provided people the opportunity to exceed the limitations of living will statutes in The District of Columbia advance directives.